fzeuner/spectator/README.md

 ## About

 Spectator is a data viewer designed to replace and extent IDL Z3showred for the analysis and visualization of multi-dimensional spectropolarimetric data.
 Built with a modern Model-View-Controller (MVC) architecture, it provides interactive visualization capabilities for complex spectral datasets.
 My idea is that you can provide numpy data arrays with up to 5 dimensions, where each dimension is of type "spatial", "spectral", "states" or "time".
 Depending on the combination of types, my Data manager will chose the correct viewer for you.
+THIS IS NOT FULLY WORKING YET, but it should work for 3D data with spectral, spatial and states dimensions.

 ![example](docs/viewer.png)